shclub/spring-petclinic/readme.md

 ```
 *Download the latest version of [opentelemetry-javaagent-all.jar](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/latest/download/opentelemetry-javaagent-all.jar)*

-Now, play around with spring app at `http://localhost:8090` to generate some telemetry data and then see them at `http://<IP of SigNoz>:3000`
+Now, play around with the spring app at `http://localhost:8090` to generate some telemetry data and then see them at `http://<IP of SigNoz>:3000`

 # Further reads about the application